openharmony/docs/en/device-dev/driver/driver-platform-sdio-develop.md

         Function description:

         Releases the memory and deletes the controller.
 This function assigns a value to the  **Release**  API in the driver entry structure.
-When the HDF framework fails to call the  **Init**  function to initialize the driver, the  **Release**  function can be called to release driver resources.
+When the HDF fails to call the  **Init**  function to initialize the driver, the  **Release**  function can be called to release driver resources.
 All forced conversion operations for obtaining the corresponding object can be successful only when the  **Bind**  function has the corresponding value assignment operations.

     ```